 When we say ‘bare metal servers’, we are referring to physical computers that are highly stable, durable, and specially designed to run dedicated services without any interruptions for an extended period of time.
 They are a single-tenant environment, which means a single server’s resources will not be shared between two or more tenants.
 So, no ‘noisy neighbors’.
 This feature makes bare metals servers a very stable environment to process huge volumes of data.

 In such servers, you have direct access to the server and can use the hardware architecture to your advantage.
 This is a benefit to small businesses because you have more options available while creating your own platform that will host a service or application.
 These servers do not require the use of several layers of software, which means there is one less layer of software between you and the physical hardware, leading to better performance.

-Here are a few things that you must know about bare metal servers to make an informed choice, about whether or not a bare metal server is a right choice for your business:
+Here are a few things that you must know about bare metal servers to make an informed choice, about whether or not a bare metal server is the right choice for your business:

 1. They are flexible

 A wide range of configurations is available with bare metal servers and can be customized.
 The least powerful bare metal server is capable of supporting a popular website.
 Otherwise, the most powerful bare metal servers have hundreds of gigabytes of RAM with a dozen processors, which can support almost anything your business might throw at them.